-- (ix) Except as provided in subclause (x) and (xi) of this clause payment for annual leave shall not be made or accepted in lieu of annual leave. - (x) Where the employment of an employee is terminated, the employee shall be entitled to receive, in addition to all other amounts due, in respect of service of less than one year an amount equal to one twelfth (6/46ths in respect of employees rostered to work on a seven day basis) of the ordinary pay for that period of employment together with payment for any days added to annual leave in accordance with subclause (ii) of this clause and in calculating such payment no deduction is to be made for accommodation or board.
-Provided that this subclause shall not apply to an employee who elects to transfer their leave entitlement in accordance with NSW Health Policy Directive No. PD2014\029 Leave matters for the NSW Health Service, as amended from time to time. - (xi) (a) In addition to the leave prescribed by subclause (i) employees who work their ordinary hours on Sundays and/or public holidays are entitled to receive additional annual leave as follows:
+- (ix) Except as provided in subclause (x) and (xii) of this clause payment for annual leave shall not be made or accepted in lieu of annual leave - (x) Where the employment of an employee is terminated, the employee shall be entitled to receive, in addition to all other amounts due, in respect of service of less than one year an amount equal to one twelfth (6/46ths in respect of employees rostered to work on a seven day basis) of the ordinary pay for that period of employment together with payment for any days added to annual leave in accordance with subclause (ii) of this clause and in calculating such payment no deduction is to be made for accommodation or board.
+Provided that this subclause shall not apply to an employee who elects to transfer their leave entitlement in accordance with NSW Health Policy Directive No. PD2017_028 Leave Matters for the NSW Health Service, as amended from time to time. - (xi) Subject to any relevant legislation, an employer may agree with their employer, to "cash out" part of their accrued annual leave entitlement if: - (a) the remaining accrual after the "cashed out" period of annual leave is deducted is not less than 4 weeks and: - (b) the agreement to cash out part of their annual leave accrual is requested and authorised in writing. - (xii) (a) In addition to the leave prescribed by subclause (i) employees who work their ordinary hours on Sundays and/or public holidays are entitled to receive additional annual leave as follows:

-Number of ordinary shifts worked on Sundays and/or public holidays during qualifying period of employment for annual leave purposes Additional Annual Leave

-4 to 10 1 day
+Number of ordinary shifts worked on Sundays and/or public holidays during qualifying period of employment for annual leave purposes Additional Annual Leave 4 to 10 1 day

 11 to 17 2 days

 18 to 24 3 days

 25 to 31 4 days

 32 or more 5 days